 First, it doesn’t help to not process the refund.
 In SaaS, once a customer churns — it’s gone.
 It comes off your ARR/MRR “base”.
 It really doesn’t matter much if you lose them in month 18 or 24.
 Revenue that does not recur in SaaS is really revenue you basically never even had.

-Third, it’s too much work.
+Third, it’s all just too much work.
 Any customer that is paying on credit card isn’t paying that much.
 It sucks up way too much energy to deal with payment dramas on customers that you lost — especially small-dollar customers.
 Focus the team instead, with that same energy, on keeping the customers you do have.
 And the same goes for attempting to enforce auto-renewals on invoiced deals as well.
 If they won’t pay, they won’t pay.
 Just shut off the app and move on.